 According to a 2005 review by Paul Cary, director of the Toxicology and Drug Monitoring Laboratory at University of Missouri, while detection times in excess of 30 days do occur for some, they are largely an exception.

 For example, a 1989 study of chronic users showed a maximum detection window of 25 days at a sensitivity of 20 ng/mL.
-Yet he points out that only one subject tested positive after 14 days, and it took an average of just 9.8 days before cannabinoid levels were no longer detectible.
+Yet he points out that only one subject tested positive after 14 days, and it took an average of just 9.8 days before cannabinoid levels were no longer detectable.
 And while a 1984 study testing chronic users at a cutoff of 50 ng/mL showed a maximum of 40 days to get clean, 8 out of the 10 subjects needed only 13 days to show their first negative.

 Consequently, Cary offers some shorter estimates of detection windows that he believes would be reasonable to expect given an individual’s frequency of usage and the sensitivity of the particular urine test.

-At the standard 50 ng/mL cutoff, he states that “it would be unlikely for a chronic user to produce a positive urine drug test result for longer than 10 days after the last smoking episode.”
+At the standard 50 ng/mL cutoff, he states “It would be unlikely for a chronic user to produce a positive urine drug test result for longer than 10 days after the last smoking episode.”
 And if this sensitivity is dropped to the 20 ng/mL level, he posits that this detection window extends to around 21 days for frequent users.

-Meanwhile, for those who smoke occasionally or for the first time, “it would be unusual for the detection of cannabinoids in urine to extend beyond 3-4 days following the smoking episode” at the 50 ng/mL cutoff.
+Meanwhile, for those who smoke marijuana occasionally or for the first time, “It would be unusual for the detection of cannabinoids in urine to extend beyond 3-4 days following the smoking episode” at the 50 ng/mL cutoff.
 This is drawn out to around one week for a more sensitive 20 ng/mL threshold.

 “I think these [detection times] are reasonable,” says Ron Flegel, director of the division of workplace programs at SAMHSA.
 “If it is an infrequent use or a single use it usually takes just about 72 hours” at the 50 ng/mL cutoff, whereas “chronic users are probably looking at seven to ten days.”

-“A lot of people call us and say the person was negative and now they are positive, and they say they haven’t used,” says Flegel.
+“A lot of people call us and say the person was negative and now they are positive, and they say they haven’t used,” said Flegel.
 “But if a person becomes dehydrated it concentrates the urine and when they exercise it breaks down fat cells and releases THC,” both of which increase the chances of a positive test.
 “So you will actually see that over time they will go up and down between positive and negative.”

 Meanwhile, Vandrey believes that even these general recommendations are unfounded, particularly for chronic users.